-It is a $440 (incl GST) fee for conducting an Openn Negotiation through the Openn Platform.
+It is a $550 (incl GST) fee to conducting an Openn Negotiation through the Openn Platform.
+This fee is paid for by the vendor under Vendor Paid Advertising.

-Openn Negotiation is a selling system that combines the best parts of private sale and auction.
+Openn Negotiation is a selling system that combines the best parts of private treaty/sale and auction.
 Some of the key differences our Agents experience are:

 Sell listings faster - Openn's average days on market is 30 days

-Point of Difference - There are no costs to the agent and no ongoing subscriptions, Openn provides you a real point of difference to win listings in your area.
+Points of difference - Openn provides you a real point of difference to win listings in your area.
+There are no costs to the agent and no ongoing subscriptions.

 More buyers can compete - Openn captures a wider buyer pool as buyers can bid with more flexible terms (subject to vendor approval).